StarRocks/starrocks/docs/administration/Configuration.md

 - **Unit**: -
 - **Default**: 100
 - **Description**: The maximum number of Routine Load jobs in a StarRocks cluster.
-This parameter is deprecated since v3.1.0.

 ##### max_routine_load_task_concurrent_num